tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

 ### Method Reference Types

-There are four types of method reference;
+There are four types of method reference:

 * constructor references
 * static method references